 Your Pet Deserves a Safe and Healthy Trip

 For many people, traveling with a favorite four-legged companion makes a family vacation complete.
 In Missouri, many events, attractions and lodgings welcome pets.
-However, before you travel with animals, you should personally verify whether pets are welcome at the stops you plan to make.
+However, before you travel with animals, you should personally verify whether pets are welcome at the attractions and lodgings you plan to visit.

 Among Boyer’s other recommendations:

 • Carry a copy of your pet’s vaccination records.
 If the animal is on special medications, pack more of those medications than you think you’ll need.

 • If your pet has a complex condition, carry a copy of its medical records, just in case you have to stop for treatment.

 • If flying to Missouri, make sure your pet’s health papers are in order and be sure to check airline regulations on traveling with pets.

 • Plan appropriate breaks and secure your pet with two leashes; Boyer recommends both a slip leash and another secured to the animal’s collar.

 • Traveling with a cat?
 Place a small litter box in a pet taxi/dog crate.
 Boyer also says all animals are much safer statistically if they travel inside of a pet carrier of some kind, as opposed to roaming free in a vehicle.